NOONIE FORTIN

 CIVILIAN Kayla Titsworth, 3

 “Kayla was at the Murrah Building with her family in the Army's Recruiting office when the bomb exploded.
 SGT William Titsworth was at the U.S. Army Recruiting Battalion to report for his new assignment in Oklahoma City after transferring from Fort Riley, KS.”, said COL John Meyers, director of public affairs for the Army Recruiting Command in Fort Knox, KY.
-William, his wife Gloria, and Kayla were in the office’s processing unit, probably filling out paperwork, at the time of the bombing, COL Meyers said.
-William and Gloria survived the blast.
+William, his wife Gloria, Kayla and her sister Katie were in the office’s processing unit on the 4th floor, probably filling out paperwork, at the time of the bombing, COL Meyers said.
+William, Gloria and Katie survived the blast.
+According to her aunt, Kellie Bouillon, Kayla was full of life, loved purses and her family.

 CIVILIAN Wanda Watkins, 49